 Britany Sparrow is originally from Vernon, British Columbia, and has been making films in New Brunswick since 2006.
-After graduating from UNB with a BA in English (Creative Writing) and a certificate in Film and Video Production, Britany joined the New Brunswick Filmmakers’ Co-operative, and she directed her first short film (The Perfect Cliché) in 2007.
-Since then she has directed 8 films including The Morning After (Short Film Venture), True Hollywood Romance, Gamers: A Love Story (on CBC Download), Chopsticks (NB Joy), Here Without You, Co-Ed (collaboration with writer/director Gordon Mihan), and Friend Zone (artsnb).
+After graduating from UNB with a BA in English (Creative Writing) and a certificate in Film and Video Production, Britany joined the New Brunswick Filmmakers’ Co-operative, and she directed her first short film, The Perfect Cliché, in 2007.
+Since then she has directed 9 films including The Morning After (Short Film Venture), True Hollywood Romance, Gamers: A Love Story (on CBC Download), Chopsticks (NB Joy), Here Without You, Co-Ed (collaboration with writer/director Gordon Mihan), Friend Zone (artsnb), and Stand By You.
 She has also co-produced 3 short films including Strange Hobby (dir.
 Allen Galloway), Gary (dir.
 Jon Brenan), and Zombies vs. Cannibals (dir.
 Rob Gemmell).
 She is currently in production for her first feature film, Still Your Song.

-She is the President of the NBFC, a WIFT-AT member and former board member, and was formerly the editor for WIFT-AT’s newsletter Tidings.
+She is the Past-President of the NBFC, a former board member of WIFT-AT, and was formerly the editor for WIFT-AT’s newsletter Tidings.

-Britany currently lives in New Maryland, NB with her soundman and their three cats.
+Britany currently lives in New Maryland, NB with her soundman and their cats.